FSO-Salary

 And the answer is YES.

-Which posts are dangerous, not just difficult, is an important distinction.
-Additionally, the State Department defines danger pay with the understanding that this designation can change depending on the current state of affairs in that country.
+The fact that which posts are dangerous, not just difficult, is an important distinction.
+Additionally, the State Department defines danger pay, noting that this designation can change depending on the current state of affairs in that country.

-For post danger pay allowance designation, it must be:
+For the post danger pay allowance designation, it must be:

 Further, to earn danger pay, you must first spend 4 cumulative hours at that post.
 After the four-hour mark, you will receive a danger pay allowance for the full day.